 On the Connections Setup / WAN page, you can create and edit connections used by the router.
 By default, a Dynamic IPv4 connection is configured in the system.
-It is assigned to the WAN port of the router.
+It is assigned to the WAN port.

 Figure 64.
 The Connections Setup / WAN page.
 The simplified mode.